BrightExistence/SimpleTools/README.md

 # SimpleTools
 A set of tools for making simple mods for Colony Survival easy.

-To use, include the DLL file downloaded from releases as a reference in your project, and import the main.cs file as code.
-Import the modInfo.json as well, setting its 'copy to output directory' setting to 'always'.
-Change all references in main.cs and modinfo.json from "MyHandle.MyMod" to an appropriate name.
+To use, add all included files to your project and start populating the Main.cs file with your items, recipes, and so forth!
+This assumes that you've followed the beginner's guide to modding here: https://github.com/pipliz/ColonySurvival/wiki/Beginners-Guide-to-Modding